• Home

 Tabloid journalism takes sensational news one step farther

 Tabloid newspapers, like the National Enquirer, are more compact than mainstream papers.
 One of the first tabloids in the U.S. was the New York Daily News which was founded in 1919.
 W.R.
 Hearst started his own tabloid in 1924 to compete with it called The Daily Mirror.
-Rag papers have no basis in facts at all but are massively consumed and prominently displayed at grocery store checkout counters.
+Rag papers have no basis in facts but are massively consumed and prominently displayed at grocery store checkout counters.

 Has fact-based news improved over the years?